 Click Run Template and start building your visualizations a few minutes later.

-To use a selected data source component, you must first authorize the data source.
+To use a selected data source connector, you must first authorize the data source.
 In addition to Google Analytics, you can also add data from the Google Search Console.

 Authorize your Google account and select the period for extracting the data.
 The list of Google Analytics Profiles will automatically appear after the authorization.